DETAILED ACTION

 The reasons for reaching this conclusion are substantially the same as the reasons given above in § Step 2A – Prong 2.
 For brevity only, those reasons are not repeated in this section.
 See MPEP §§ 2106.05(g) and MPEP §§2106.05(II).

-Dependent Claims 2-7
+Dependent Claims 2 and 4-7

 Dependent claims 2-7 fail to cure this deficiency of independent claim 1 (set forth above) and are rejected accordingly.
-Particularly, claims 2-7 recite limitations that represent (in addition to the limitations already noted above) either the abstract idea or an additional element that is merely extra-solution activity, mere use of instructions and/or generic computer component(s) as a tool to implement the abstract idea, and/or merely limits the abstract idea to a particular technological environment.
+Particularly, claims 2 and 4-7 recite limitations that represent (in addition to the limitations already noted above) either the abstract idea or an additional element that is merely extra-solution activity, mere use of instructions and/or generic computer component(s) as a tool to implement the abstract idea, and/or merely limits the abstract idea to a particular technological environment.

 Regarding Claims 8-9